urtpanda/Bangladesh-Architectural-Heritage-opengL/README.md

 This project is a **2D Computer Graphics simulation** of Bangladesh's iconic landmarks using **OpenGL**.
 It showcases **animated day and night versions** of the landmarks with natural and interactive elements, creating a dynamic and visually engaging experience.

 ## Features
-- **Three main scenes:**
-  1. **National Martyrs' Monument (Jatiyo Sriti Soudho)** – Includes sun, sky, clouds, birds, flag, and natural scenery.
+- National Martyrs' Monument (Jatiyo Sriti Soudho)
+Day Version: Blue sky, bright sun, clouds, birds flying, green trees, and Bangladesh flag waving.
+Night Version: Dark sky, moon replacing the sun, stars visible, flag still waving, with natural scenery dimmed to simulate night.
+Additional Features: Animated clouds and birds for realistic movement.

-  2. **National Parliament House (Jatiyo Sangsad Bhaban)** – Architectural view with moving elements.
+-National Parliament House (Jatiyo Sangsad Bhaban)
+Day Version: Blue sky with sun, trees surrounding the Parliament, flag on the building, steps and entrance clearly visible.
+Night Version: Dark sky with moon, windows or building surfaces slightly illuminated to simulate night.
+Additional Features: Smooth animations of moving objects around the building.

+-Shaheed Minar
-  3. **Shaheed Minar** – Includes two animated people walking in the scene.
+Day Version: Light blue sky, sun, trees on both sides, two animated people walking in front of the monument, flag visible.
-- **Day and night transitions** across all scenes.
-- Moving elements for realistic simulation: clouds, birds, flag, and people.
+Night Version: Dark sky with moon, stars in the background, walking people still visible, monument and trees slightly dimmed for night effect.
+Additional Features: Simulates realistic day/night environment with continuous animation.
 - Smooth 2D animation using OpenGL.
+-  Press `P` key to pause/resume the animation at any time.

 ## Technologies Used
 - **Programming Language:** C++